khalid-hussain/shaheen/chap4.md

 After three days, Rabia's headache had eased considerably but because of the pain in her knee, she could not walk without support.
-The cavalryman who had saved her life and the physician treating her were Badr bin Mughira and Bashir Bin Hassan.
+The cavalryman who had saved her life and the physician treating her were Badr bin Mughira and Bashir bin Hassan.
 Abu Dawood was surprised how The Frontier Falcon suddenly reached there for their help.
 In the past three days, he had, more or less, gained the trust of Badr bin Mughira after telling Ferdinand and his rulers' tales of oppression.
 After Friday prayers, he delivered a passionate speech in front of